 Showing 1-24 of 159 items

-Bobber’s is an open, outdoor, deck bar and picnic area, along the banks of the Pecatonica River.
-A relaxing stop for travelers by road or river.
-Bobber's is a converted 95 year old lumberyard.
-Bring your own pole and boat, or just sit and relax with a cold drink and watch the river flow by.
+Bobber’s is an open-deck, outdoor bar along the banks of the Pecatonica River.
+It is a relaxing stop for travelers by road or river.
+Bring your own pole or just sit and relax with a cold drink as you watch the river flow by.
 Weekly entertainment on the Pontoon Boat stage; never a cover charge.
 Open: May thru October: Sunday: 11 am - 10 pm; Thursday thru Saturday: 11 am - 1 am.

 This site's 5,500 acres make up one of the largest and most used hunting and field trailing areas in the state.
 It also offers camping, picnicking, boating, fishing, two small natural areas and 12 miles of equestrian trails with cross-country jumps.

 Offers places to fish and picnic.
 Canoe access.
 Biking.
-A host for "A River Thru History" each September, where you can step back 200 years into Chicago's past with a festive gathering of fur trappers, settlers, craftsmen, and entertains along the banks of the Des Plaines River - www.ariverthruhistory.com.
+A host for "A River Thru History" each September, where you can step back 200 years into Chicago's past with a festive gathering of fur trappers, settlers, craftsmen, and entertains along the banks of the Des Plaines River.

 Over 25,000 acres, nearly 140 miles of trails and educational facilities.
 Enjoy relaxing, volunteering and exploring the forests, lakes, prairies, and open spaces.